 - Images on a particular URL of the site.

 Below is a screenshot of how a Sitemap looks like for your reference.

-Now that we know what Sitemaps are, let us understand how are they beneficial for our website.
+Now that we know what Sitemaps are let us understand how they are beneficial for our website.

 If you add a Sitemap to your website, it will help the search engines crawl your website easily.
 Below mentioned are some of the other ways in which a sitemap improves your WordPress website:

 - Using Sitemaps, you can ask Google to crawl certain pages on priority by adding respective metadata to that pages.